Mass Spec Training Services

+The price is £2610 for this 5 day course.
 This cost-effective and competitively priced service gives the user more control over their research and allows them to work at their own pace.
 Although the user will be fully responsible for conducting their own work, there will always be a laboratory assistant available to help if needed.

 Unlike other companies providing a similar service, our training programme is usually 1-to-1 (no more than 2 at one time) and offers a more practical experience, allowing the user to spend time becoming accustomed to the instrument.

 As we are aspiring to Good Laboratory Practice (GLP) compliance, standard laboratory protocols will be used during training (following our Standard Operating Procedures).

 Learn how to set up and run HPLC analysis, understand the method parameters – including the column, the mobile phase, the instrumentation, and sample preparation, and how to interpret and quantify results of the analysis.

 Understand the operational fundamentals of mass spectrometry, and the commercially available LC/MS interfaces.
 Find out how to use LCMS to obtain qualitative information about your samples; from simple molecular weight determinations to limited structural information.

 You will start with training on the HPLC (including standard laboratory protocol training), this will take up to 3 days.
 Then we will move on to LCMS training on days 4 and 5.
 Standard laboratory protocol training is also available on its own if required, learning techniques that could be used in a GLP laboratory.
 This should only take half a day to 1 day.

 Once trained, the laboratory can be open for you from 8:00am until 9:00pm.

 |Day One||Essential reading and standard laboratory protocol training|